(This article was published at Crosswalk.com)

 Sadness isn’t meant to be permanent, but recognizing it, learning from it, expressing it, and releasing it will actually lead to joy.
 The Psalmist acknowledged, “Weeping may endure for a night, but joy comes in the morning.”
 In fact all of the psalms of lament end with the hope of joy, which points to the fact that sadness, although part of our journey, is not our destination.
 Joy is.
 As Jesus said, “Blessed are those who mourn, for they shall be comforted.”
 (Matthew 5:4)

 So the next time you experience a touch of sadness, instead of immediately dismissing it, why not look for benefit in it?
 You might try asking God some of these questions: Are you trying to help me to be more balanced?
 More authentic?
 Are you trying to grow my faith?
 Does something need to change?
 Are you calling me to be more empathetic?
 More compassionate?
 Would you like me to intercede for something?
-You might be surprised how sadness can have remarkable positive benefits for you the people around us.
+You might be surprised how sadness can have remarkable positive benefits for you the people around you.

 It’s God’s design; paying attention to sadness will ultimately increase your joy.